paulscottrobson/neo6502-firmware/documents/release/basic.md

 ## Turtle Graphics

 The Neo6502 has a built in turtle graphics system.
-This uses sprite \$7F as the turtle, which it will take over :)
+This uses sprite \$7F as the turtle, which it will take over, so it cannot be used for other purposes.

 The following commands are supported.